Are there any restrictions on physical or personal activities during an IVF cycle?

 What happens if I become pregnant?

-If you become pregnant, you will be asked to return to the clinic for a repeat blood test and an ultrasound to ensure the successful ongoing pregnancy.
+If you become pregnant, you will be asked to return to the clinic for a repeat blood test and an ultrasound to ensure a successful ongoing pregnancy.
 After confirming a fetal heartbeat you will be referred to an obstetrician for the remainder of the pregnancy.

 If I am not pregnant, when can we try again?

 Usually, the patients are asked to wait for one or two complete menstrual cycles before beginning another ART cycle.

 What is the age cut-off for doing IVF with your own eggs?

 We do not offer IVF for patients older than 40.
 Your physician will recommend an appropriate fertility treatment for you depending on your medical history and FSH levels.